City to hold vigil honoring those killed in Walmart shooting

 Six employees were killed and six people were wounded by a store supervisor late Tuesday night in the city of about 250,000 people near Virginia’s Atlantic coastline, police said.

-The rampage marked the nation’s second high-profile mass shooting in four days after a person opened fire at a gay nightclub in Colorado Springs, killing five people and wounding 17.
+The rampage marked the nation’s second high-profile mass shooting in four days, after someone opened fire at a gay nightclub in Colorado Springs, killing five people and wounding 17.

+Also Monday, the City Council held a brief special meeting to approve a resolution that will help free up funding for the response to and recovery from the shooting.

-The Walmart store associates who died ranged in age from 16 to 70 and were in various stages of life.
+The Walmart store associates who were killed ranged in age from 16 to 70 and were in various stages of life.

 Fernando “Jesus” Chavez-Barron, 16, had just started driving and gotten his first part-time job at Walmart to help out his family.
 Kellie Pyle, 52, recently moved back to the region after reconnecting with her high school sweetheart.
 They planned to marry next year.